msongz/EDL2Ae/README.md

   - support stretched `detect layers stretched and place it properly `

   - support missing files `if media files missed will import placeholder instead`

+  - unsupport fade in / out `next version will fixed`

 ### Usage & Installation